Devansh015/Devansh015/README.md

 ## 🌱 About Me
 - studying computer science at wilfrid laurier university
 - contributed to building awesome projects previously at onedrug, riipen, and accumine tech
-- currerntly @ jain consultants as a software engineering intern
+- currently @ jain consultants as a software engineering intern

 ## 📫 Let's Connect
 → [LinkedIn](https://www.linkedin.com/in/devansh-jain-45a376224/?originalSubdomain=ca)